Implementation Guide - Chair

 One of the critical considerations in the development and administration of IDEA Leadership Feedback Systems is ensuring the confidentiality of individual responses.
 All data are submitted directly to a secure and protected IDEA database.
 IDEA does track who has responded to the survey so reminders can be sent to those who have not.
 However, when responses are downloaded for processing, no identifying information (e-mail address, name, etc.) is linked to the data.
 As a result, the responses of specific individuals cannot be identified in our data.
 Only select IDEA staff members have access to the online system; individuals from campuses utilizing IDEA Leadership Feedback Systems do not have access to the system or data.

 The IDEA Leadership Feedback Systems do allow for respondents to make comments to open-ended questions.
 Responses to these questions are provided verbatim to the chair.
 The survey instructions advise that individuals should avoid comments that could reveal their identities.
+In addition, we advise that individuals completing the survey should adhere to a high level of professionalism and refrain from using inappropriate or threatening comments that could result in legal action that would compel IDEA to break confidentiality.

 Reports are emailed directly to the person identified as the campus contact on the initial request form.